saedMuhamed/mareer-digital-agency/README.md

-#This is a digital agency website created on React and tailwindCss
+# This is a digital agency website

+## Tooling
+ 1. Tailwind
+ Install the Autoprefixer

+ `npm install -D tailwindcss postcss autoprefixer`

+ 2. Create React App
+ Use

+ `npx create-react-app my-app `